sumitj45/Sumit-Jaiswal/README.md

 text: PropTypes.string.isRequired,
 })

-**3.Please fix, optimize, and/or modify the component as much as you think is necessary.**
+<h2>3.Please fix, optimize, and/or modify the component as much as you think is necessary.</h2>

 Optimized code given below: